Skip to content

 When to use

-• Audit evidence package.
+• Audit evidence package and implementation appendix.

-• Regulatory or examiner request for “how do you do X?”
+• Regulatory or examiner request for "how do you do X?" with technical substantiation.

 • Control inventory and evidence readiness programs.